Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: Searches for the stochastic GW background

 where the $C_\ell$ are the coefficients characterizing the angular distribution of power in the stochastic GWB across different scales as defined in~\cref{eq:Cl}.

 Assuming that the noise is stationary in each detector, the $N_\ell$ are given by

 where $T$ is the total observation time. $G_\ell^{AB,CD}(f)$ is a function of the angular multipole of the antenna patterns and the frequency dependence of the expected background (see Ref.~\cite{Alonso:2020}).
 In~\cref{fig:Nell} we show the noise per multipole $N_\ell$ at a reference frequency of $f_\mathrm{ref} = 63$ Hz as calculated with the \texttt{schNell} package~\cite{Alonso:2020,schNell:2024}.
 We can see that the networks optimized for stochastic searches are more sensitive at low multipoles, whereas for higher multipoles, $\ell > 5$, any 4L configuration is slightly superior than the networks with the ET triangle.
+This is due to the fact that having more detectors at different locations provides better angular resolution.
 With the more favorable detector designs, we could start probing the anisotropy in the astrophysical background, which is expected at a level $(\ell +1/2) C_\ell \sim 10^{-25}$ at $f_\mathrm{ref} = 63$ Hz~\cite{Cusin:2018,Cusin:2019,Cusin:2019-2}.
 Moreover, the presence of Doppler anisotropies induced by the motion of the detectors with respect to the rest frame of the stochastic GWB source could be tested~\cite{Cusin:2022}.